Stephman1/ai-diy/BreakReminderApp/README.md

 python3 --version
 ```

-If Python is not installed then you will to first download Python from the [Python website](https://www.python.org/downloads/) (it's free).
+If Python is not installed then you will need to first download Python from the [Python website](https://www.python.org/downloads/) (Python is free).

 ### Install Pyinstaller